 A good test design supports quality assurance, quality control, and software testing.

 Benefits of Software Quality Assurance, Control, and Testing

-SQA helps companies save on cost.
+SQA helps companies save on costs.
 Faulty software applications are expensive to repair because they can mean hefty lawsuits.

-Preventing damages by finding application bugs, issues, and flaws are cheaper than having to repair them after they’ve been deployed.
+Preventing damages by finding application bugs, issues, and flaws is cheaper than having to repair them after they’ve been deployed.

 The same goes for corporate systems too.

-Corporate software systems that handle large amounts of sensitive data need to be tested regularly to find bugs and vulnerabilities.
+Corporate software systems that handle large amounts of sensitive data must be tested regularly to find bugs and vulnerabilities.

 System blackouts can cause companies to lose money by the second.